How did you come up with the idea for this book?

 The second-floor apartment we ultimately settled in was one of the nicest in the building.
 There were windows on three sides, including a long southern exposure, and the bedroom that became my office had a holly tree right outside that featured a regular parade of squirrels, possums, finches, sparrows, woodpeckers, chickadees, hummingbirds, and the occasional tree-climbing cat.
 It was a really wonderful place to live and work.

 Early in 2003, 1005 East Roy was sold to a new owner, and the subsequent rise in rent, along with other changes to the building and the surrounding neighborhood, convinced us it was time to move on.
-I’d still recommend the place, though, and if you think you might be interested, you can contact the new management through this web site.

 In the trade paperback edition of Set This House, it says that you now live “in what is arguably the most beautiful house in the city.”
 When did you first learn you were the bastard son of Bill Gates?